-O.5.
-Fallowing Plan: Did the applicant provide a plan that identifies the use of cover crops, regenerative/indigenous farming, or similar methods that ensure the fallowed land will increase degradation of the air or water quality due to the fallowed land?
+Q.5.
+Fallowing Plan: Did the applicant provide a Fallowing Plan that identifies the use of cover crops, regenerative/indigenous farming, or similar methods that ensure the fallowed land will not increase degradation of the air or water quality due to the fallowed land?
+Or applicant has an equivalent plan (e.g., land repurposing plan) that identifies the above information for fallowed land.

 O.6.
-Multi-Benefits Reporting: Did you provide a method(s) to identify and quantify benefits achieved with the implementation of the grant agreement?
+Multi-Benefits Reporting: Did the applicant provide a method(s) to identify and quantify benefits achieved with the implementation of the grant agreement?
 Has the proposed monitoring method(s) been proven to provide actual benefits claimed?

-O.6.
-Certification: By submitting the application, the applicant and its authorized representative are certifying that:
+O.7 Certification: By submitting the application, the applicant and its authorized representative are certifying that:

-- a) The applicant is an eligible entity; - b) The applicant is located in a COD basin and has a groundwater pumping allocation plan and groundwater basin is currently in overdraft and can quantify the amount of overdraft for the basin; - c) He/She is aware that, once the proposal is submitted in GRanTS, any privacy rights and other confidentiality protections offered by law with respect to the application package and project location are waived; - d) He/She is aware that, if the proposed Project is chosen for funding, any privacy rights and other confidentiality protections offered by law with respect to any portion of the grant (including the Agreement, all deliverables, all invoices, and backup documentation supporting the invoices, and all reporting requirements outlined within the agreement) are waived; - e) He/She agrees to the Start and End Dates provided in this application and will complete the project within the dates provided; and - f) He/She, and their attorney, has read and agrees to all the Terms and Conditions of the Agreement template.
+- a) The applicant is an eligible entity; - b) The applicant is located in a COD basin and has a groundwater pumping allocation plan and groundwater basin is currently in overdraft and can quantify the amount of overdraft for the basin; - c) Applicant is aware that, once the proposal is submitted in GRanTS, any privacy rights and other confidentiality protections offered by law with respect to the application package and project location are waived; - Applicant is aware that, if the proposed Project is chosen for funding, any privacy rights and other confidentiality protections offered by law with respect to any portion of the grant (including the Agreement, all deliverables, all invoices, and backup documentation supporting the invoices, and all reporting requirements outlined within the agreement) are waived; - Applicant agrees to the Start and End Dates provided in this application and will complete the project within the dates provided; and - f) Applicant, and their attorney, has read and agrees to all the Terms and Conditions of the Agreement template.

 Application Form The application form will include links to fill out the Self-Certification form and provide the ability to upload documents into the form before it is submitted to DWR for review, scoring, and ranking.
-Documents to Upload ATTACHMENT TITLE Resolution Authorizing Documentation (e.g., adopted resolution using example provided below) Eligibility Criteria Self-Certification Form Eligibility Criteria Self-Certification Form (link within the application form) Must include a support letter from the GSA (if applicable) and Proof of adoption and implementation of a groundwater pumping allocation plan.
+Documents to Upload ATTACHMENT TITLE Resolution Authorizing Documentation (e.g., adopted resolution using example provided below) Eligibility Criteria Self-Certification FormEligibility Criteria Self-Certification Form (link within the application form) • Must include a support letter from the GSA (if applicable) and